betable/betable-ios-sdk/README.md

 The SDK will begin monitoring the lifetime of the player's session via regular heartbeats, and will extend the session as player behaviour demands--which may involve removing control from the game to facilitate player decision-making regarding timed reality checks.
 If the player doesn't have a live session when called, it will prompt the player to log in.

-Prompting the user to log in will be done via OAuth protocol.
+Prompting the player to log in will be done via OAuth protocol.
 It will open a UIWebView in portrait and direct it to the Betable signup/login page.
-After the person authorizes your app at <https://betable.com>, Betable will redirect them to your redirect URI which can be registered at <https://developers.betable.com> when configuring your game.
+After the player authorizes your app at <https://betable.com>, Betable will redirect them to your redirect URI which can be registered at <https://developers.betable.com> when configuring your game.
 This will be handled by the `Betable` object's `handleAuthroizeURL:` method inside of your applicaiton delegate's `application:handleURLOpen:`.

 The redirect URI should have a protocol that opens your app.
 See [Apple's documentation](http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/AdvancedAppTricks/AdvancedAppTricks.html#//apple_ref/doc/uid/TP40007072-CH7-SW50) for details.
 It is suggested that your URL scheme be <code>betable+<em>game_id</em></code> and that your redirect URI be <code>betable+<em>game_id</em>://authorize</code>.
 After the user has authorized your app, the authroize view will invoke your app'a `application:handleOpenURL:` in your `UIApplicationDelegate`.
 Inside that method you need to call the `Betable` objects `handleAuthorizeURL:`.